visualizedata/data-structures/README.md

 Introduction to data structures.

 **Weekly Assignment 1, due Friday 9/14 at 2:00pm:**
 You will "get" some HTML files, save them, and study their structure.
+You will also begin to think about your data sources for final assignments 2 and 3.

 #### Documentation: